enes-ozdemir/Castle-Defense/README.md

 </p>

 ## Introduction
 Tower Defense game where you control a crossbow to defend the castle from waves of enemies.
-Currently it consists of 16 levels with various enemys.
+Currently, it consists of 16 levels with various enemies.

-There are different and more powerfull crossbows that you can buy with your gold and diamonds.
-More expensive crossbows are have more attack damage.
+There are different and more powerful crossbows that you can buy with your gold and diamonds.
+More expensive crossbows have more attack damage.
 There are 5 types of arrows.
 These arrows have different attack speed.
 Upgrading your arrow can increase your attack per second.
-Also there is a Upgrade panel that you can upgrade your attack damage, attack speed, arrow count and castle health.
+Also, there is an Upgrade panel where you can upgrade your attack damage, attack speed, arrow count and castle health.

-After you complete a level you can watch an rewarded ad to double your earnings.
+After you complete a level you can watch a rewarded ad to double your earnings.

 ## Gameplay Videos